JRRS1982/vending_machine/README.md

 # Project title

-'Vending Machine' is a tech test provided to me by Cleo, as part of their interviewing process.
+'Vending Machine' is a tech test provided to me by Cleo, as part of their interview process.

 ## Motivation / Approach

-This project was started to try at get a job at Cleo, a pretty cool company.
+This project was started to try at get a job at Cleo.

 I approached the project with a planning mindset, although I could start coding straight away and dynamically build the project as I go (with TDD), I thought